 A quick method to save printing paper is to print only the first page or a specific page range of the message.
 This is especially useful when you only want to print the most recent part of a long ongoing email conversation.

-To set this option, you must use the regular Print option and not the Quick Print option;
+To set this option, you must use the regular Print command and not the Quick Print command;